DaliborPan/dynamic-imports-demo/README.md

 # Branches

 ## barrel-export-without-hugecomponent (b2)

+NOTE: This is a standard way of importing components to our pages in our applications...

 There is added `index.ts` inside `/components`, which exports each file from the folder (barrel export).
 **The problem with barrel export is that now `index` page imports ALL components (including HugeComponent) even that not all of them are used in the page.**